 The hitch must be rated over the GVWR and the hitch weight of the RV.
-Weight specifications can be found at www.Keystonerv.com.
-Keystone RV does not supply the tow vehicle hitch, weight distribution bars or the sway control.
-Your RV dealer will be able to help with proper hitch selection for your tow vehicle.
+Weight specifications can be found at www.keystonerv.com.
+Keystone RV does not supply the tow vehicle hitch, weight distribution bars or the sway control; however, your RV dealer will be able to help with proper hitch selection for your tow vehicle.